gillislab/aligner/README.md

-# Code and scripts for the aligner paper
+# Code and scripts for the aligner paper:
+## The fractured landscape of RNA-seq alignment: The default in our STARs